Reentrant Localization Transition in a Quasiperiodic Thue-Morse Chain: Introduction

+Finally, we examine the origin of reentrance through controlled comparisons with unbiased random, globally balanced, pair-canceling, and block-permuted binary masks.
+Intracell- and intercell-aligned pair-canceling ensembles isolate the role of bond alignment and show that short-range sign anticorrelation promotes reentrance when it acts across the dominant SSH hopping bonds.
+An effective-dimer description relates this behavior to the reduced differential onsite detuning of the corresponding strong-bond pairs.
+These results identify the interplay between correlated onsite modulation and hopping dimerization as a model-specific route to reentrant localization.

 In summary, the TM-masked SSH model provides an analytically transparent setting in which reentrant localization can be tracked with high resolution.
 By combining participation-based metrics, multifractal analysis, and crossing-function finite-size scaling on Fibonacci system sizes, we map out the phase structure, quantify critical behavior, and clarify the microscopic origin of re-entrance in a deterministic aperiodic environment.
-These results contribute to the growing picture that quasiperiodic and aperiodic order can host localization phenomena that are qualitatively distinct from both periodic crystals and fully random media, with potential implications for wave control in photonic, cold-atom, and mesoscopic platforms.
+These results contribute to the emerging picture that quasiperiodic and aperiodic order can host localization phenomena qualitatively distinct from those in both periodic crystals and fully random media, with potential implications for wave control in photonic, cold-atom, and mesoscopic platforms.

 The remainder of this paper is organized as follows.
-In Sec.\,II, we introduce the Thue-Morse modulated quasiperiodic SSH Hamiltonian, specify the on-site potential, and summarize the numerical techniques and localization diagnostics, including fractal dimension, IPR, and NPR.
-In Sec.\,III we present our main results, which track the real-space and multifractal evolution of the eigenstates, construct a localization phase diagram with respect to hopping and disorder strengths, and analyze representative hopping values.
-We then identify the critical disorder strengths using a two-size crossing analysis and corroborate the results with a finite-size scaling analysis of the participation ratio.
-In Sec.\,IV we summarize our conclusions and discuss the physical origin of the reentrant localization.
-Appendix A provides a study of where the Thue-Morse sequence is replaced by a random (balanced and unbiased) binary sequence to test the role of the Thue-Morse sequence.
+In Sec.~Model and Method, we introduce the Thue--Morse-modulated quasiperiodic SSH Hamiltonian and define the localization and multifractal diagnostics.
+In Sec.~Results, we present the real-space, thermodynamic-limit multifractal, momentum-space, and energy-resolved analyses.
+We then construct the localization phase diagrams and estimate the reentrant boundaries using two-size crossings and participation-ratio scaling.
+In Sec.~Origin of reentrant localization, we compare the Thue--Morse modulation with controlled random and pair-canceling ensembles and develop the effective-dimer interpretation of the bond-alignment dependence.
+Finally, in Sec.~Conclusion, we summarize the principal results.

-\section{MODEL and Method}
+\section{Model and Method}

 We consider a one-dimensional quasiperiodic chain with two sublattices in each cell.
 The tight-binding Hamiltonian follows as: